Broklam/Broklam/README.md

 - 👋 Hi, I’m @Broklam
-- 👀 I’m interested in python
+- 👀 I’m interested in ML and Data Science
-- 🌱 I’m currently learning python, git, sql
+- 🌱 I’m currently learning these two
 - 💞️ I’m looking to collaborate on something
-- 📫 How to reach me ivanforoff@gmail.com
+- 📫 How to reach me ivfv@yahoo.com

 <!---
 Broklam/Broklam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.